tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作_intl_en.md

 Upload objects to the specified bucket (Put Object), simple upload is limited to small files (less than 20MB).
 Simple upload supports uploading files from memory.

-> !The number of access policies is up to 1000.
+>The number of access policies is up to 1000.
 Do not set object ACL control when you upload an object if it is not required.
 The object inherits the bucket permissions by default.

 #### QCloudPutObjectRequest parameters